aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-layer-management-effects/highlight-sheet-color-psd-files/_index.md

 import com.aspose.psd.fileformats.psd.layers.layerresources.SheetColorHighlightEnum;
 ```

-These imports bring in the necessary classes and methods that we'll use to manipulate PSD files, specifically for highlighting sheet colors.
+## Step‑by‑Step Guide

-## Step 1: Load the PSD File
+### Step 1: Load the PSD File

-The first step in our tutorial is to load the PSD file that you want to manipulate.
-We'll be using the `PsdImage` class from Aspose.PSD for Java to load the file into our application.

-### Step 1.1: Define the File Paths
+#### 1.1 Define the File Paths

-Before loading the file, let's define the file paths for the source and the output PSD files.
-We'll use a string variable to store the directory path where your files are located.
+Set up the source and destination paths.
+Replace the placeholder with the actual folder that holds your PSD file.

 ```java
 String dataDir = "YOUR DOCUMENT DIRECTORY";